tomkinsc/viral-ngs/Readme.md

 To incorporate code changes from [upstream](https://github.com/broadinstitute/viral-ngs):

-1. Merge the revisions into the `dnanexus-resources-tarball` here on GitHub
+1. Rebase the `dnanexus-resources-tarball` branch (specifically, the commit modifying `.travis.yml` as described above) on top of the desired upstream revision/tag, and (force) push to GitHub.
 2. Take note of the file ID of the new tarball Travis then generates in [bi-viral-ngs CI:/resources_tarball](https://platform.dnanexus.com/projects/BXBXK180x0z7x5kxq11p886f/data/resources_tarball)
 3. On the `dnanexus` branch (or wip branches from it), change the default setting of the `--resources` argument in the workflow builder scripts to the new tarball's file ID.
 4. Ensure Travis tests succeed using the new version.